Stroke Rehab and Recovery

 Empowering Stroke Survivors & Caregivers

-Medical professionals often try to provide education and resources to patients and families while in healthcare facilities, however, due to time constraints, the information is often inadequate.
-In addition, due to the extreme stress of the event on family members and patients, information may not be well absorbed.
+Stroke patients and families often receive education and resources while in healthcare facilities, however, due to time constraints, the information is often inadequate.
+In addition, due to the extreme stress of the situation, information may not be well absorbed.
 Once home, those involved may not know where to find pertinent information pertaining to stroke rehab and recovery or may be overwhelmed by the amount of information on the internet or given in handouts.

 The aim of Stroke-Rehab.com is to empower patients and caregivers by providing quality stroke rehabilitation information and resources for stroke survivors and caregivers alike.
-Authored by a Certified Stroke Rehabilitation Specialist and occupational therapist with over 24 years of experience, this site is dedicated to addressing patient and family concerns and providing needed information for stroke recovery.
-From available treatments and finding the right neurologist to choosing the best rehab facility and learning the most effective stroke rehab exercises, this site will cover information in depth and at a level that non-medical professionals can understand.
+Authored by a Certified Stroke Rehabilitation Specialist and occupational therapist with over 24 years of experience with stroke patients, this site is dedicated to addressing patient and family concerns and providing needed information for stroke recovery.
+From available treatments and finding the right neurologist to choosing the best rehab facility and learning about stroke rehab exercises, this site will cover information in depth and at a level that non-medical professionals can understand.

 Navigating Stroke Rehab